-Fans of the late Lucian Freud can enjoy a host of exhibits across the capital which celebrate the artist's life and work while staying in boutique hotels in London.
+Fans of the late Lucian Freud can enjoy a host of exhibits across the capital which celebrate the artist’s life and work while staying in luxury hotels in London.

 Chief among them in the National Portrait Gallery’s 70-year survey of Freud’s portraits, with 100 paintings and works on paper that bring together depictions of the artist’s friends, family, lovers and fellow artists, such as Frank Auerbach, Francis Bacon and David Hockney.